Key Takeaways

 What should I look for if I suspect someone has DID?

-If you suspect someone may have DID, look out for signs like memory gaps, noticeable changes in behavior or personality, and reports of feeling disconnected from reality.
+If you suspect someone may have DID, look out for signs like memory gaps, noticeable changes in behaviour or personality, and reports of feeling disconnected from reality.

 Can someone with DID lead a normal life?